 They are three types of generators.
 We have a portable, home standby, and large inverter generators.
 These three generators have enough output to power your home.
 You can connect them directly to your home’s circuit breaker.
 Once connected, you can use all your appliances like microwave, electric cooker, coffee maker, and others.
 But if you have hardwired appliances like sump pumps, electric ranges, or water heaters, you may need an electrician to help you connect the generator to these appliances.

 The type of generator you choose depends on your situation.
-For instance, if you have occasional power outages you will either need a large inverter or portable generator.
+For instance, if you have occasional power outages you will either need a large inverter or a portable generator.
 If you rarely lose power, you can buy a midsize or recreational generator.
 These generators have enough output to run a fridge, space heater, or television.
 Depending on which type of generator you choose, make sure you have the transfer switch installed.

 We can’t talk about having a generator without safety concerns.
 If safety is your biggest priority, you need to buy a portable generator with built-in sensors.
 The purpose of the sensor is to trigger an automatic shut off if carbon monoxide built up in the space rises to uncontrolled levels.
 Generators that have these kinds of features are portable and invert generators.
 The second thing is to operate your generator at least 20 feet away from your home.